JohannesF99/JohannesF99/README.md

 - Hi, I’m Johannes Franke!
 - I’m currently studying M.Sc.
 Computer Science in Jena
 - I'm working at Inverso GmbH in Jena
-- You can reach me via E-Mail: jofra@hotmail.de
+- You can reach me via E-Mail: johannes.franke@proton.me

 <!---
 JohannesF99/JohannesF99 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.